lrfinotti/cybr201_book/02-Python.md

 ```

-The former gives a list:
+The former, `srange` gives a list, so we do not need the `list` function:

 ```{code-cell} ipython3
 srange(10, 20)
 ```

-The latter, like range, gives an iterator.
+The latter,`xsrange`, like range, gives an iterator.
 (We will discuss iterators when we talk about loops below.)

 ```{code-cell} ipython3
 list(xsrange(10, 20))